mkucmus/doc/developer/architecture/events.rst

 System events
 -------------
-An additional type of events that are thrown during executing a command by the command handler and may be used to trigger another command.
-They’re also used to separate concerns.
+Additional type of events that are thrown during execuing a command by command handler and may be used to trigger another commands.
+They’re also useful to separate concerns.

 List of all events
 ------------------